Coldcard/firmware/docs/limitations.md

     - however, each wallet must be of a single address type; cannot be mixed (their limitation)
     - the same Coldcard could be used in each of the three modes (we don't care about address format)
 - with Bitcoin Core (version 0.17?), we can do PSBT transactions, which support all address types
-- we don't support coinbase transactions, so don't mine directly into a Coldcard wallet
+- we don't support signing coinbase transactions, so don't mine directly into a Coldcard wallet

 # Max Transaction Size